hercychang/prep-step-1/part7-control_flow/loops.md

 start of each loop.
 After the counter is incremented to `11`, the condition becomes falsey, so the loop terminates.

+_A note on terminology_: An **iteration** is the act of repeating a procedure, hence looping is an iterative technique.
+Each repetition itself is also called an "iteration."

 One can nest loops just as one would conditional statements:

 ```ruby